-Commonly a velocity controller takes a velocity as input and output an acceleration.
-In case of the Husky, the input and output are velocity, the input correspond to the velocity that we want the robot to have while the output correspond to the velocity of the wheel. e(t) therefore correspond to the error between the target velocity and the odometer velocity.
-While u(t) is the update to the wheel velocity that is then given to the robot, so that:
+Commonly a velocity controller takes a velocity as input and output an effort or power level.
+In case of the Husky, the input correspond to the velocity that we want the robot to have while the output correspond to the energy level applied to the left and right wheels. e(t) therefore correspond to the error between the target wheel velocity and the odometer wheel velocity.
+While u(t) is the update to the energy that is then given to the robot, so that: